smopen/sigcpp/_posts/2020-04-03-efficiently-processing-immutable-text.md

 far as read-only operations are concerned.
 However, some of the string_view operations are more efficient than their string counterparts.
-For example, the function `substr` to return a substring is more efficient because its return value is a new string_view object which we have already established is faster to create than creating a new string object.
+For example, the function `substr` to return a substring is more efficient because its return value is a new string_view object which we have already established is more efficient to create than creating a new string object.

 Listing B shows a program to extract space-delimited words from some text.
-It is written using `std::string_view`, but the program works if the type name `std::string_view` is replaced with `std::string_view` throughout the program, and the `<string>` header is included instead of the `<string_view>` header.
+It is written using `std::string_view`, but the program works if the type name `std::string_view` is replaced with `std::string` throughout the program, and the `<string>` header is included instead of the `<string_view>` header.

-If the word-extraction in Listing B is performed a large number of times ([a simple version](https://godbolt.org/z/A6zDw_), [a templatized version](https://godbolt.org/z/jbYe2B)) using both string and string_view approaches, it becomes apparent that the string approach is slower (1.25-3 times) than the string_view approach.
+If the word-extraction in Listing B is performed a large number of times ([a simple version](https://godbolt.org/z/A6zDw_), [a templatized version](https://godbolt.org/z/jbYe2B)) using both string and string_view approaches, it becomes apparent that the string approach is slower (25%-150%) than the string_view approach.

 (The linked code causes two compiler warnings that are not addressed for simplicity.
 I highly recommend reading Jonathan Boccara's post on